ReneHezser/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `name`

 The name of the AADDS resource.
-Defaults to the domain name specific to the Azure ADDS service.
+Defaults to the domain name specific to the ADDS service.
 The prefix of your specified domain name (such as dscontoso in the dscontoso.com domain name) must contain 15 or fewer characters.

 - Required: No
 - Type: string